1. KS Crop

 Certified Seed Grower Categories

 The following categories of growers (applicants) are established for determining privileges.
-Categories for growers of each crop are determined as follows:
+See the General Standards for more information.

 Approved Conditioner Categories